-Syntax --diagnostics_tables {filename | directory}

-Parameters See Rules for specifying a filename or directory as parameters, page 260.
+Syntax diagnostics_tables {filename directory} Parameters See Rules for specifying a filename or directory as parameters, page 238.
 Description Use this option to list all possible diagnostic messages to a named file.
 This can be convenient, for example, if you have used a pragma directive to suppress or change the severity level of any diagnostic messages, but forgot to document why.
 Typically, this option cannot be given together with other options.
+To set this option, use Project>Options>C/C++ Compiler>Extra Options .